-Abstract: In this paper several control strategies and feedback information for teleoperation of a mobile robot are described and analyzed.
-Main objective is to verify the role of different types of feedback information and command strategies.
-Three control strategies which combined position-speed and position-position control modes are analyzed.
-Position-speed and positionposition command strategies are used for mobile robot teleoperation.
-In position-speed strategy, desired speed of a mobile robot is defined by a master manipulators position.
-In position-position command strategy, robots position is controlled by position of master device.
-Hybrid command strategy, combining position-speed and position-position strategy, is introduced.
-Three types of feedback are provided to human-operator.
+Abstract -In this paper several interfaces for teleoperation of a mobile robot are described and analyzed.
+We consider teleoperation of a wheeled mobile robot when control commands are given by human operator through a haptic master device.
 Described human-robot teleoperation interfaces were tested by performing experiments.
+Main objective was to verify the role of different types of feedback information and command strategies for improving the performance of the system.
+Position-speed and position-position command strategies were used for mobile robot teleoperation.
+In position-position strategy desired speed of a mobile robot is defined by a master manipulator's position.
+In position-speed command strategy robot's position is controlled by position of master device.
+Hybrid command strategy, combining position-speed and position-position strategy, was introduced and used also.
 First, unilateral teleoperation was studied.
 Experiments with position-speed, position-position and hybrid command strategies were evaluated.
-Second, bilateral teleoperation of a mobile robot was studied using two types of force feedback: force feedback related to obstacle range information, and force feedback including information about the state of the robot.
+Second, bilateral teleoperation of a mobile robot was studied using two types of force feedback: force feedback related to obstacle range information and force feedback including information about the state of the robot.
 For experiments with bilateral teleoperation different command strategies were applied.
-The role of visual and sound feedback was verified also.
-Navigation time and positioning accuracy were measured during experiments.
-For each type of human-robot interaction interface advantages and disadvantages, and possible applications were described.
+Advantages and disadvantages of each type of human-robot interaction interface were described.